 - Blanket liens

-As the saying goes: cash is king, which holds true when using money as collateral for a loan or line of credit.
-Generally, lenders like to see that you have genuine assets and cash on hand.
+As the saying goes: cash is king, which holds when using money as collateral for a loan or line of credit.
+Generally, lenders like to see that you have genuine assets and cash.

 Can Small Businesses Qualify?